 Snooping on your child’s search history might reveal they’ve been watching Love Island or Vampire Diaries, for example, which some might deem acceptable for teenagers, but not for younger children.
 Try to keep screen use in a public place as far as possible, and watch for more general signs of distress.
 “If your child is getting socially withdrawn – spending time online when they used to see friends, or showing anxiety at the prospect of no screens, like the kids I knew who didn’t want to go on a flight because there was no Wi-Fi, then there’s an issue,” says Longfield.

-3 Right, I’m definitely going to limit their screen time.
-So how can I avoid the huge rows that will inevitably follow?
+3. I’m going to limit their screen time.
+How can I avoid huge rows?

 It’s likely that removing screens or implementing limits will mean tantrums, and the most common lament: “None of my friends’ parents are this mean.
 My best friend has an iPhone 7 and is allowed it at night,” and so on.
 Stay cool and stay strong.
 The worst thing to do is lose your temper.
 Explain why you are doing what you’re doing.
 If the row is hotting up, take a five-second break.
 Then, advises Noël Janis-Norton, if your child stops shouting, praise them for doing so.